Variables Management

 | System preset variables | |||

-| • App user variables | Preset by the platform | User behavior/device environment | Write only by the system |
+| • App user variables | Preset by the platform | User behavior / device environment | System write only |

-| • Memory variables | Preset by the platform | Long-term user interaction data | Write only by the system |
+| • Memory variables | Preset by the platform | Long-term user interaction data | System write only |

-| • Role variables | Preset by the platform | Panel settings | Write only by the system |
+| • Role variables | Preset by the platform | Panel settings | System write only |

-| Custom variables | Defined by developers | Proactively provided by the user or dynamically generated in a session | Omni-channel read and write |
+| Custom variables | Defined by developers | Provided by the user or generated in a session | Read/write on all channels |

 App user variables